noidexe/Enjin-Coin-Documentation/docs/wallet_daemon_guide.md

 [info] <identity {"id":400,"appId":65}> No transactions
 ```

+To prevent potential nonce issues with the wallet, you should delete your wallet in the mobile app (make sure you have the 12 backup words just in case!).
+Nonce issues happen when multiple
+parties with the private key try to sign transactions

-To prevent potential nonce issues with the wallet, you should delete you wallet in the mobile app.
-If you  want to keep an eye on balances in the wallet app for your daemon, you can re-add the public wallet as a "Wateched" wallet using the **public** key.
+If you want to keep an eye on balances in the wallet app for your daemon, you can re-add the public wallet as a "Watched" wallet using the **public** key.